Alt Danzig: History

-Originally Alt Danzig was called "Danzig" but when a daughter colony was established by several Danzig villagers near Nikolajew, the older village was renamed Alt Danzig and the newer village, Neu Danzig.
+Originally Alt Danzig was called "Danzig" but when a daughter colony was established by several Danzig villagers near Mykolaiv, the older village was renamed Alt Danzig and the newer village, Neu Danzig.

 Geography

 The land around Alt Danzig was high and rocky, making it subject to drought.
 The community planted a small forest on the side of the river that they owned.
 The land was suitable for growing grains and potatoes.
 A profitable water mill was in place by 1848.
 Cattle and sheep were also raised.

 The average annual rainfall in the present-day region is about 475 mm (18.7 in).
-The 24-hour average temperature in July is 20.6 °C (69.1 °F) and in January it is -5 °C (23 °F).
+The 24-hour average temperature in July is 20.6 °C (69.1 °F) and in January it is −5 °C (23 °F).